Last updated: 25th January 2022

 Havana – Step back in time

-Havana was originally founded by the Spanish back in 1515, and has been under communist rule since the Cuban Revolution in the 1950s, but things are changing fast.
+Havana was founded by the Spanish back in 1515, and has been under communist rule since the Cuban Revolution in the 1950s, but things are changing fast.
 A city break to Havana in the largest Caribbean island of Cuba makes for a unique and memorable visit.
 Havana appears romantically frozen in time, conjuring up a bygone era with its colourful vintage American and Russian cars driving around its charming crumbly old buildings.
 The city is an architectural mix of Colonial, Neo-Classical, Art Deco and more.
 There are no visible brands, advertising and billboards are banned.
 Instead beautiful typography from old ghost signs simply left on shop stores and old movie theatres from the 1950s since the Revolution.
 The smell of cigar smoke lingers in the air too, which surprisingly we didn’t mind, it just added to Havanas ambience.

 After a quick look online we paid for Hotel Inglaterra because it’s the oldest hotel in Old Havana dating back to 1875 and not much has changed.
 Originally built by the Spanish it reminded us of the Alhambra Palace in Granada with all the Moorish tiles everywhere.